Hereditary hearing loss

 Our test uses a custom capture next-generation sequencing reagent to provide maximum sequencing coverage, with the goal of identifying single nucleotide variants, small insertions and deletions, as well as copy number variants.
-For genes with sub-optimal coverage, we perform supplemental testing.
-Additionally, we harness the unique capabilities of ddPCR for our mitochondrial variants, allowing for accurate detection of heteroplasmy–a feature that is uncommon in tests available on the market today.
+For genes with suboptimal coverage, we perform supplemental testing.
+Additionally, we harness the unique capabilities of ddPCR for our mitochondrial variants, allowing for accurate detection of heteroplasmy — a feature uncommon in tests available on the market today.

 Clinically actionable answers